thijsBoet/master-the-coding-interview/README.md

 * BigInt
 * Symbol

-## Common Data structures to organize these Data types
+## Common Data structures to organize these Data types in JS
 * Array - []
 * Object - {}
 * Set - ()
 * Map - [for ... of]
 * Date - new Date()
 * Almost everything containing new keyword

+# 4) Arrays
+* Arrays organize values sequentially.
+One after another in memory.
+* Arrays have the smallest footprint of any data structure.
+* So if all you need is some data and iterate over it, step by step, arrays are the best choice.

+## Big O of operations on Arrays
+* Access  - O(1)
+* Push/Pop- O(1)
+* Insert  - O(n)
+* Delete  - O(n)
+* Search  - O(n)